 Government budgets are extremely important for traders and investors to consider because they impact everything from sovereign credit risk to corporate tax codes.
 With structural deficits persisting in many developed economies around the world, these issues are also growing in importance, particularly in the United States and the European Union.

 Budget deficits — also known as fiscal deficits — occur when a government's spending is higher than its tax revenues.
 Conversely, budget surpluses — also called fiscal surpluses — occur when a government's tax revenues exceed its spending.
 Government budgets with revenue and spending levels that cancel each other out are said to have balanced budgets.

 Two other terms commonly used when talking about government budgets are primary balances and structural balances.
-Primary balances exclude interest payments from spending side of the equation, while structural balances adjust for the impact of real gross domestic product (GDP) changes in the national economy since higher growth rates make debt more manageable.
+Primary balances exclude interest payments from the spending side of the equation, while structural balances adjust for the impact of real gross domestic product (GDP) changes in the national economy since higher growth rates make debt more manageable.

 Keynesian economists believe that government budget deficits are acceptable during economic downturns, as long as the structural government budget runs at a surplus.
 To put this in perspective, many economists use the so-called fiscal gap measure that compares the difference between spending and revenues as a percentage of the gross domestic product.

 Using Structural Primary Balances

 Perhaps the most reliable way to measure government budgets is using structural primary balances, which remove the part of the deficit or surplus attributable to business cycles and consider only program expenditures on the spending side.
 These factors make the measure a better long-term predictor of budget deficits and budget surpluses, incorporating the most important elements.